Login to Internet banking

 When CVV code is used

 If we enter the PIN code when performing operations with the direct use of the card, then the CVV code is required when conducting online transactions without the presence of a physical card at the place of payment.
+This ensures that the transaction is initiated by the cardholder and not by someone who has merely obtained the card number and expiration date.
 Therefore, entering the CVV code is required for any operations on the Internet, in particular:

 • calculations in online stores